dwwop/cpm/README.md

 # Reference Implementation of the Common Provenance Model

-This library, originally developed as part of a master's thesis ([available here](https://is.muni.cz/auth/th/sv0z0/)), is a reference implementation of the Common Provenance Model from the ISO 23494 standard.
+This library, originally developed as part of a master's thesis ([available here](https://is.muni.cz/auth/th/sv0z0/)), is a reference implementation of the Common Provenance Model (CPM) from the ISO 23494 standard.
 It reflects the model's state as of Spring 2025 ([reference](https://zenodo.org/records/14526108)) and is implemented as an extension of the [ProvToolbox](https://github.com/lucmoreau/ProvToolbox) library.

 ## Status